andrewgwallace/lofo/README.md

 knex migrate:latest
 knex seed:run
 ```
-*(NOTE: if you do not have knex installed globally, you will need to append* `npm run`to the above commands.
+*(NOTE: if you do not have knex installed globally, you will need to prepend* `npm run`to the above commands.

 ### Locally, you may run the following command: